Faculty: see Geography and Anthropology.

 The interdepartmental concentration in geography-anthropology combines perspectives of these two social sciences in an examination of the cultural, ecological, and spatial relations of societies and their human environments.

-Requirements for Concentration: 13 units, consisting of 6 units of geography, 6 units of anthropology, and Geography-Anthropology 300.
-In geography the following are required: 105a or b, 220 or 222, and 301; 1 unit of a 200-level regional course such aseither 235 or 240; 297.02 and at least one advanced 300-level seminar.
-In anthropology the following are required: at least 2 units of 200-level work, such as 1 unit from an area (ethnography) course, and 1 unit of an ethnology or archaeology course; and 2 units of 300-level work.
+Requirements for Concentration: 13 units, consisting of 6 units of geography, 6 units of anthropology, and the option of Geography-Anthropology 300 or, if not elected, an additional 300-level course in one of the departments in the senior year.
+In geography, the following are required: an introductory course (Geography 102 or 104); a methods course (Geography 220, 222, 224); a 200-level regional course (such as Geography 230, 236, 240, and 248); and at least one advanced 300-level seminar.
+In anthropology the following are required: at least 2 units of 200-level work, such as 1 unit of an area (ethnography) course, and 1 unit of an ethnology or archaeology course; and 2 units of 300-level work.

-Recommendations: It is strongly recommended that students include a methods course in their curriculum, such as Geography 222, Economics 209, or Sociology 254.
-Field work or a study abroad experience in either anthropology or geography is recommended highly.
+Recommendations: Field work or a study abroad experience in either anthropology or geography is recommended highly.

 Advisers: chairs of Departments of Anthropology and Geography.